Auditors, lawyers, tax consultants and management consultants: Four perspectives. One solution. Worldwide. Find out …

 Overall, the fiscal authorities request for the shorter useful life to be determined on a forecast basis, also taking into account uncertain future events.
 The highest probability derived therefrom formed the basis for estimating the useful life.

-With its BMF letter of February 22, 2023, the fiscal authorities ultimately eliminate the Federal Court of Finance’s case law which is favorable for taxpayers and impose clearly stricter standards on the proof of a shorter useful life.
+The fiscal authorities demand stricter standards for the proof of a shorter useful life With its BMF letter of February 22, 2023, the fiscal authorities ultimately eliminate the Federal Court of Finance’s case law which is favorable for taxpayers and impose clearly stricter standards on the proof of a shorter useful life.
 In particular, it is to be feared that the inclusion of “uncertain future events” will require a probability forecast with regard to these events’ occurrence and, as a result thereof, claiming shorter useful lives will be rarely successful.
 However, since the law has not been amended, the favorable case law continues to apply.
 In case of doubt, one must therefore always consider whether the tax advantage from claiming a shorter useful life outweighs the need to conduct a lengthy legal action.
 In any case, when referring to case law within the scope of a tax return, the tax return must include a corresponding note as this deviates from the tax authorities’ opinion.